janetjyhsieh/janetjyhsieh.github.io/index.md

 ## Research Interests

 My research goal is to ensure such social-technical systems are responsible, fair, and diverse.
 I am interested in investigating two connected aspects of human-AI interaction: (i) measuring and mitigating social-technical harms, and (ii) alignment of AI models with diverse human values.

-In addition to answering foundational questions, I am very passionate about studying real societal applications such as metascience, hiring decisions, combating misinformation, and healthcare.
-I would also like to think about how my research can inform policy.
+I am very passionate about studying real societal applications, and I would also like to think about how my research can inform policy.

 ## News
 - **[October 2025]** I have been accepted to the KODAQS (Competence Center for Data Quality in the Social Sciences) Guest Researcher Program and will be visiting Munich, Germany for three weeks between Jan-Feb 2026, hosted by [Fiona Draxler](https://www.sowi.uni-mannheim.de/keusch/team/academic-staff-members/draxler-fiona).